Skip to main content

 )

-You can also register a different storage client for each storage instance, allowing you to use different backends for different storages.
-This is useful when you want to use for example a fast in-memory storage for RequestQueue while persisting scraping results for Dataset or KeyValueStore.
+You can also register different storage clients for each storage instance, allowing you to use different backends for different storages.
+This is useful when you want to use a fast in-memory storage for RequestQueue while persisting scraping results in Dataset or KeyValueStore.

 Conclusion